How Russia's Military Uses Volunteer Fighters To Plug Gaps In Ukraine

 TOY SOLDIERS

-On Sept 7, the last day recorded on the bodycam, Kuznetsov's squad were keeping watch from an apartment building overlooking the crossroads, as radio traffic reported Ukrainian forces approaching.
+On September 7, the last day recorded on the bodycam, Kuznetsov's squad was keeping watch from an apartment building overlooking the crossroads, as radio traffic reported Ukrainian forces approaching.

 While they waited, Kuznetsov and two of his men played with a toy plane and toy tank, pantomiming a soldier requesting air support.